mopidy/mopidy/docs/development/roadmap.rst

     recipies for all our dependencies and Mopidy itself to make OS X installation a breeze.
 See `Homebrew's issue #1612
     <http://github.com/mxcl/homebrew/issues/issue/1612>`_.
-  - Create `Debian packages <http://www.debian.org/doc/maint-guide/>`_ of all our dependencies and Mopidy itself (hosted in our own Debian repo until we get stuff into the various distros) to make Debian/Ubuntu installation a breeze.
+  - **[WIP]** Create `Debian packages
+    <http://www.debian.org/doc/maint-guide/>`_ of all our dependencies and
+    Mopidy itself (hosted in our own Debian repo until we get stuff into the various distros) to make Debian/Ubuntu installation a breeze.

 - Compatability: